hardenedlinux/harbian-qa/syzkaller/kstat_demo/tcp-ipv6/test.md

 # A sample of tcp-ipv6 fuzz

 ## Feature of customize syzkaller
-1. Socket state( historical state, high-32-bit) and kernel function arguments( low-32-bit, about code branch) feedback
+1. Socket state( historical state) feedback.
 2. Coverage filter

-I implement runtime state feedback by using ebpf. ebpf collect a 64-bit state send to executor, executor separate to two 32-bit state.
+I implement runtime state( sk->sk_state, tp->repair ...) feedback by using ebpf. ebpf collect a 64-bit state send to executor, executor separate to two 32-bit state.
 Then calculate low-32-bit ^ hash(high-32-bit).
 The result of it will look like original syzkaller coverage signal.
 Send these signals to fuzzer.
 Coverage filter implement in executor.
 You can get kernel function address region use the [fun2addr](https://github.com/hardenedlinux/harbian-qa/blob/master/syz_patch/fun2addr.go).

 ## Usage
 Command for build ebpf monitor: